-Eric Bolling will not be appearing on The Fox News Specialists, the network’s 5 p.m. show, for the foreseeable future.
+Former The Fox News Specialist host Eric Bolling will not be appearing on Fox News again.
 The television personality and former Wall Street trader was suspended on August 5 after the Huffington Post published allegations from three women that he sent an unsolicited lewd photo via text messages several years ago.
+On September 8, Fox News and Bolling parted ways.
 Bolling has denied the claims.

 The controversy began on August 4, when The Huffington Post reported on allegations from two Fox Business colleagues and one Fox News colleague that he sent an unsolicited photo of male genitalia to them.
 The Huffington Post cited 14 anonymous sources and the women confirmed the allegations, but did not reveal their identities.

 One accuser, Caroline Heldman, came forward on Monday.